VictorAquino-sys/InterZone-App/Notes/Future-Tasks.md

 Implement a dashboard for tracking user activity

 ### 4-24
-    Restrict users to only allow to see nearby people instead of all InterZone Users. display error messages as toast/snackbar instead of alerts for a smoother UX.
+    Restrict users to only allow to see nearby people instead of all InterZone Users.
+(Done) display error messages as toast/snackbar instead of alerts for a smoother UX.
-    Build a debug screen that shows the user's lastKnownLocation and city-based feed
+    Build a debug screen that shows the user's lastKnownLocation and city-based feed (Done)

     💡 Let users set a "Home City" for fallback alerts if GPS isn’t available